 \section{Introduction}

-Healthcare is an integral part of human well-being, which encompasses a wide range of services and practices aimed at promoting, maintaining, and restoring health~\cite{snelling2014introduction}.
-It plays a vital role in the social services sector by addressing the physical, mental, and social needs of individuals, families, and communities.
-Different countries have different healthcare system (HS), but they are all intended to provide everyone with access to high-quality and affordable medical care.
-This multidisciplinary HS has a wide range of medical professionals (MPs) who collaborate to provide comprehensive care~\cite{mitchell2008multidisciplinary}.
-These MPs include direct care professionals such as doctors, nurses, therapists, dentists, pharmacists, etc. In addition, allied health professionals contribute to the delivery of holistic health through medical education (ME), disease prevention, and social work services.
-Health is critical not only for our individual well-being, but also for the economic development and progress of society as a whole.
-A healthy population is more productive, better educated, and capable of contributing to the progress and stability of a society.
+Providing, maintaining, and restoring health is an integral part of healthcare~\cite{snelling2014introduction}.
+Individuals, families, and communities depend on healthcare for their physical, mental, and social needs.
+There are different health systems (HS) in different countries, but they all strive to provide high-quality, affordable healthcare for all.
+There is a wide range of medical professionals (MPs) in the healthcare industry (HI) who collaborate to provide comprehensive health care~\cite{mitchell2008multidisciplinary}.
+Doctors, nurses, therapists, dentists, pharmacists, and others are included in this group of MPs.
+Health professionals also offer medical education and disease prevention to patients.
+Having good health is essential not only for our well-being, but also for the progress of our society.
+A healthy population is more productive, more educated, and capable of contributing to society's progress and stability.